oliverfields/dun/README.md

 ## Vim support

+Vim supports provides:

+- vim highlighting of statuses and tags
+- Ctrl+s to set status of current line from list
-Vim supports provides vim highlighting and dictionary completion(Ctrl+p) of both statuses and tags.
+- Dictionary completion(Ctrl+p) of both statuses and tags

 1. Set `VIM_SUPPORT=enabled` in `~/.config/dun.conf`.
 2. Add the following to `~/.vimrc`, essentially it says source .dun_vimrc if it exists in the same directory as the file vim has opend.